Raquelbateman/BryantAMiniChallangeEndPoint1/README.md

-// Your name
+// Your name: Alicia Bryant

- // Date Revised: This is the last day you saved.
+ // Date Revised: 04/02/2024

- // Assignment name
+ // Assignment name: Mini Challenge 1 Endpoint

- // Brief Description of what you did.
+ // Brief Description of what you did: Design an API endpoint that receives user input and outputs a personalized greeting, such as "Hello, {user's name}."

- // You can add multiple dates with descriptions.

-// Person who Peer Reviewed your assignment
+ // Person who Peer Reviewed your assignment: